EFTEC/ValidationOne/README.md

 ## Version list

+* 2021-03-18 1.30.1
+  * Updated dependency in composer.json
 * 2021-03-17 1.30
-  * The messages are store in a different project called eftec/MessageContainer.
+  * We split the library in two, one for the validation (this library) and other for the messages, called eftec/MessageContainer.
 * 2021-02-13 1.29
   * Added the methods trim(), alwaysTrim(), convert(), errorCount() and hasError() .
 * 2021-02-10 1.28